Proper reading posture

 Lumbar support.
 Make sure your lumbar area is supported by a small pillow or bend in the back of your chair.
 Otherwise, you are going to have pain.

 In-Line reading and typing.
 As you work you should not have to turn your head from left to right.
 The centers of your keyboard, screen and workspace (for books or papers) should all line up on the same centerline.
 Turning your head repeatedly is a sure way to hurt yourself and loose concentration and accuracy, especially when editing, transcribing or entering data, or taking notes from reading.
-E-Tool makes possible in-line work.
+Book Holder makes possible in-line work.
 Make sure you line up your work elements properly.
-See many more pictures at E-Tool.
+See many more pictures at Book Holder.

 By far the easiest and quickest way for anybody to improve his or her reading concentration is to remove physical discomfort when reading.
 Also, typing notes as you read greatly increases concentration and comprehension.